ryanfitzer/ViewportJS/readme.md

 ### `subscribe( String name, Function handler )` ###

 Subscribe for updates when a specific viewport becomes valid/invalid.
 The handler is passed the `isCurrent` boolean for checking if the viewport has become valid/invalid, as well as the current viewport's object.
-All subscribers are checked for validity when first subscribed to allow for lazy subscribers.
+All subscribers are checked for validity when first subscribed in order to allow for lazy subscribers.
 The `subscribe` method returns a token for use on the `unsubscribe` method.

-There is also a reserved viewport name "*" to allow for subscribing to all viewports at once.
+There is also a reserved viewport name `*` to allow for subscribing to all viewports at once.
 It's handler only receives the current viewport's object.

 ```js
 var smallVPToken = myViewport.subscribe( 'small', function( isCurrent, viewport ) {